-The Nationals Member for Eastern Victoria Region, Melina Bath said common sense has prevailed with the Andrews Government backflipping on their cellar door ban.
+The Nationals Member for Eastern Victoria Region, Melina Bath said common sense has finally prevailed with the Andrews Government backflipping on their cellar door ban.

 New guidelines released today reverses Daniel Andrews decision to disallow cellar door wine sales and tastings.

 Ms Bath said she is relieved that wineries in eastern Victoria can now serve tastings and wine from the cellar door following pressure from the Nationals, Liberals and the wine industry.